 Question 18: Does salt dissolves quicker in hot water than cold water?

-Answer: Yes, salt dissolves faster in hot water than cold water.
+Answer: Yes, salt dissolves faster in hot water than in cold water.
 It is advisable to use hot water for salt dissolution.

 Question 19: Does dissolution is endothermic or exothermic?